ucsb-cs56-w18/LECTURE_01_23/README.md

 # Some things we want to learn how to do

+OBVIOUSLY we are not going to discuss all of these in detail today.
+Even 1-2 minutes on each topic would take almost the entire class period.
+I'm trying to just lay out the territory.

 Many (if not all) covered in the Rational Tutorial

 * Obviously: basics of creating Java Class